shingjan/DBx1000/README.md

     * YCSB: Single table with 10 million records (11 columns with 1 primary-key, which is the column number from 1 to 10 million, column and 10 extra columns with valid value in first column only.
 Details and dump of table created by DBx1000 could be found in folder /img/YCSB_table.dump)

-    * Comments from Xiangyao:
+    * **Comments from Xiangyao**:
         1. There are 10 columns but the values are NULL except the first column whose value is "hello".
 The schema is defined in benchmarks/YCSB_schema.txt.
-For the concurrency control study in our papers, the values do not really matter so we didn't model them carefully.
+For the concurrency control study in our papers, *the values do not really matter so we didn't model them carefully*. - To achieve atomic operations maybe?
-        2. The YCSB workload in DBx1000 is different from the original YCSB workload.
+        2. The YCSB workload in DBx1000 is *different from the original YCSB workload*.
 We made these changes to make the workload more interesting to study concurrency control algorithms.

 2. Transaction